Goebeliella

 Goebeliellaceae is a family of liverworts belonging to the order Porellales.
 The family consists of only one genus: Goebeliella Steph..

 The genus name of Goebeliella is in honour of Karl von Goebel (1855–1932), who was a German botanist.

 The genus was circumscribed by Franz Stephani in Hedwigia Vol.51 on page 61 in 1911.

+The family name of Goebeliellaceae was published by Frans Verdoorn in Man.
+Bryol.
+425 in 1932.

+The genus in only found in New Zealand and the islands of New Caledonia.

+Species

+The genus only has 3 species as accepted by GBIF: